olegknyazev/GameTablesDocs/reference/headers_format.md

 **TODO explain what Game Tables does for duplicates**

-### Object Name
+### Prefab Name

 Object name locates Prefab or Scriptable Object inside the project.
-It's a simple name that Game Tables looking for in Search Path specified in Game Table object.
+It's a simple name that Game Tables looking for in the Search Path specified in a Game Table object.
 It should not contain file extension or any hierarchical components.

-### Subobject Path
+### Game Object Name

 Subobject path locates a Game Object inside a prefab.
-It's only appliable to prefab object, when applying property to a Scriptable Object, it's a mistake to include subobject path.
+It's only appliable to prefabs, when applying a property to a Scriptable Object, it's a mistake to include subobject path.

-Subobject path contains of Game Object names that forms ...
+Subobject path is a hierarchical name

 **TODO is partial matching supported here?**